mapcrafter/mapcrafter/docs/configuration.rst

     usually one chunk wide (1:1).
 That is, one image at highest zoom generated by Mapcrafter corresponds to one anvil chunk (or 16x16 Minecraft blocks).
     If you set ``tile_width = 2`` one Mapcrafter tile will correspond to 2x2
     anvil chunks (32x32 blocks), which is a 1:2 factor.
-The largest recommended factor is **16** (see note below about RAM usage), and the sweet spot is between 2 and 6.
+So a larger ``tile_width`` will create a smaller number of larger image files, and each change in your Minecraft world will cause a larger area to be re-rendered.

-    This will merge small files if your ``texture_size`` is small.
-And can increase performance rendering to spinning disks (because a smaller number of larger files will be written) and Windows systems (which don't cope as well with lots of very small files).
-But, each change in your Minecraft world will cause a larger area to be re-rendered.
+    Usually ``tile_width = 1`` works very well.
+But there are some circumstances where a larger tile width is beneficial, including: smaller ``texture_size`` values, rendering to slower hard disks, and Windows systems.
+These all benefit from fewer files of larger size.

 .. note::

-    A larger ``tile_width`` requires exponentially more RAM during rendering and viewing, as more tiles and chunks are kept in memory and browsers need to work with very large images. ``tile_width = 16`` uses ~3GB RAM per thread and generates 6144x6144 tiles (~10MB PNGs) and has noticeable lag in browser.
+    A larger ``tile_width`` requires considerably more RAM during rendering and viewing, as more tiles and chunks are kept in memory and browsers need to work with larger images.
+Please increase this slowly and test carefully!

 .. note::